 By Sofia Velazquez Pimentel

-Researchers from the MRC London Institute of Medical Sciences (LMS) in collaboration with King’s College London, the Universities of Cambridge, Birmingham, Bristol and others have shown for the first time that commonly recorded demographics and biomarkers can help to predict long-term psychiatric outcomes in schizophrenia.
+Researchers from the MRC Laboratory of Medical Sciences (LMS) in collaboration with King’s College London, the Universities of Cambridge, Birmingham, Bristol and others have shown for the first time that commonly recorded demographics and biomarkers can help to predict long-term psychiatric outcomes in schizophrenia.

 Schizophrenia is a complex mental condition which usually involved symptoms of psychosis, or trouble distinguishing what is real from what is not in specific situations.
 Of the ~1 in 100 people who experience schizophrenia, about a quarter will develop a form that is resistant to treatment.
 Currently, there is no way to predict whether someone will develop treatment-resistant schizophrenia, or TRS, from the first time they experience psychosis.
 Researchers say ‘this would be important because there is evidence that clozapine, the only treatment licensed for TRS, is more effective the sooner it is prescribed.
 Yet, in clinical practice, there are often long delays before clozapine is considered’.